Cat scratching on a sisal scratching post that's positioned in front of a sofa

 Remember: Cut only the claw’s tip!
 Don't cut into the pink portion of the nail because it will bleed and cause pain to your pet.
 Use nail trimmers designed for cats.
 These are better than your own nail clipper because they won't crush the nail bed.
 Complement claw trimming with a suitable scratching surface.

-A cat playing with a feather toy outsideCats scratch for many reasons and one of them is to exercise and work off excess energy.
-This means that you could stop inappropriate scratching by playing with your pet.
+A cat playing with a feather toy outsideCats scratch for many reasons, one of which is to exercise and work off excess energy.
+You could stop inappropriate scratching by playing with your pet.
 Ideally, you should spend about 10 minutes a couple of times a day exercising your kitty.

 Activities that stimulate a cat’s natural hunting instincts are considered the best.
-Feather toys and furry mice are appreciated and even more so are empty boxes that make great scratching toys.
+Feather toys and furry mice are appreciated, and the empty boxes are great scratching toys for cats.
 If you don't know your cat's preferences, offer various toys and watch the reaction.

-A cat sitting on a window perchCat trees and condos are an option that doesn’t require your presence.
-These pieces of cat furniture are designed in a way that tempts cats to climb and naturally wear down their claws.
-You could also try a cat window perch, which will give your cat hours of entertainment, especially if you hang a bird feeder outside the window.
+A climbing tree and tower is another option that doesn’t require your presence.
+These pieces of cat furniture are designed to tempt cats to climb and naturally wear down their claws.
+You could also try a cat window perch, which will give your kitty hours of entertainment, especially if you hang a bird feeder outside the window.

-If you have space, set up a cat gym or wall shelves that will encourage your pet to jump from place to place.
-You can find ready shelving systems online or you can build them yourself.
-The important point here is that if you keep your cat stimulated, it will have less time and desire to scratch your belongings.
+If you have space, set up a cat gym or wall shelves to encourage your pet to jump from place to place.
+You can find ready shelving systems online or build them yourself.
+The important point is that if you keep your cat stimulated, it will have less time and desire to scratch your belongings.

 Should I declaw my cat?

 Don’t declaw your cat.
-Declawing is a form of amputation.
-It is a surgical procedure that is inhumane and painful.
-Alternatives to declawing are often effective and include scratching posts, deterrents (physical and chemical), and environmental measures, such as reducing stress, nail covers and nail trimming.
+Declawing is a form of amputation, an inhumane and painful surgical procedure.
+Alternatives to declawing are often effective and include scratching posts, deterrents (physical and chemical), and environmental measures, such as reducing stress, nail covers, and trimming.

-If you are considering declawing, please discuss it with your veterinarian, so he or she can explain the procedure and the possible complications.
+If you are considering declawing, please discuss it with your veterinarian, who can explain the procedure and possible complications.

 Infographic

-The infographic below explains why cats scratch and how to prevent cat scratching on your beloved home furniture.
+The infographic below explains why cats scratch and how to prevent cats from scratching on your beloved home furniture.
 Feel free to share it if you like it.

 Infographic: Why cats scratch and what to do about it